-- Q: Do full details of the consortium have to be in place when I submit the application?
-We are in the process of identifying our research partner; can we wait until we have had a positive reply from the first round application and form the consortium then? - A: The quality of the project team will be evaluated as part of Criterion 4 so it is important to include all members.
-In particular, if the consortium partners have a role in the proposed project such that the outcomes depend on their participation, and if they would be in receipt of funding, then you do need to detail the consortium in the Expression of Interest. - Q: Are there restrictions regarding partners who are local or national NGOs or on any private sector organisations?
+- Q: Are there restrictions regarding partners who are local or national NGOs or on any private sector organisations?
 Alternatively, are applications from certain sectors particularly encouraged? - A: Applications are encouraged from institutions which can fulfil the aims of the programme, including civil society organisations, research institutions, regional organisations, think tanks, governmental organisations and the private sector.
 The lead organisation will be required to complete the due diligence section of the application form providing assurances on behalf of any partners. - Q: In the guidance it is mentioned that a per diem cannot be covered by this funding, could you please clarify a bit more about this restriction?
-Could you also clarify the point that all budgets must not allocate more than 20% to indirect overheads? - A: Generally, the REACH programme does not allow per diem payments to be made and instead require expenditure to be reimbursed against receipts or invoices.
+Could you also clarify the point that all budgets must not allocate more than 20% to indirect overheads? - A: Neither DfID nor the University of Oxford allows per diem payments to be made and instead require expenditure to be reimbursed against receipts or invoices.
 Indirect costs, sometimes referred more generically to as 'overheads' are the type of costs which are necessary for underpinning project work but which cannot necessarily be allocated to individual projects.
 Such costs include computer facilities, insurance, central administrative support, office costs.
-However, a case may be made for per diems in exceptional circumstances, and the applicant should make reference to why this is necessary and how this would be practically managed (what rates would be used, what sort of records would be kept, if recipients would be made to sign on receipt of funds etc.).

 The non-payment of per diems and the 20% limit to indirect costs is to illustrate to DfID that due financial process is being followed by the REACH Programme and that we are meeting their stipulation to consider value for money with all expenditure.